premchander-revature/interviewquestions/.NET FULL STACK/Rest.md

 ---

-19. What is the purpose of HTTP Status Code?
+19. What is the purpose of the HTTP Status Code?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)